English

 About Jenny

 Jenny Yu is a writer for The Coffee Shops™.
-She studied business and English at Loyola Marymount University and then earned her graduate degree in education at the University of Notre Dame.
-After teaching English Language Arts for several years, Jenny left the classroom to explore new opportunities in communications, marketing and publishing and found herself at The Coffee Shops!
-When she's not working, she loves visiting cozy coffee shops & bookstores, playing basketball, learning about oral history and spending time with loved ones.
+When she's not writing, she loves visiting cozy coffee shops & bookstores, playing basketball, learning about oral history and spending time with loved ones.

 Recommended For You